-Place the basket on a nice floordrop, a blanket in the basket and the baby in the basket.
+Place the basket on a nice flooring.
+Put a blanket in the basket to make it comfortable for the baby.
 Shoot straight down for a sweet photo that doesn’t require elaborate posing.

 Similar to baskets, boxes and crates can also make excellent newborn props if they are sturdy.
 Placing the baby on top of a blanket in a wooden crate is an easy but cute newborn pose.